About the Artist

 Kelly’s flamboyant persona and attention-getting ArtCars are staples at First Thursday and art events around the city.
 She considers her embellished vehicles “rolling canvases, the ultimate public art”.
 Perhaps you have seen the Excessories Odd-yssey, a Honda van covered with women’s fashion accessories (jewelry, purses, shoes, belts, sunglasses and more) on the road or at the Seattle ArtCar Blowout, which she founded and has produced for the past 11 years.

-And yes, there is more…Lyles also extends her considerable talents and adventurous spirit to organizations such as the Fremont Arts Council, SIFF, multiple local theaters, and as an art instructor at Bellevue College.
+And yes, there is more…Lyles also extends her considerable talents and adventurous spirit to organizations such as the Fremont Arts Council, SIFF, multiple local theaters, Bellevue College, and, of course, Artist Trust!
+Kelly has been a longtime member, donor, and volunteer.
 But perhaps she is best known for her massive email list, to which she forwards visual arts information and opportunities – keeping us all in the loop.

 Information included above was provided by artist at the time of application.